emmanuel-adu/zsh-setup/README.md

 #### environmental file

 ```
 This file could be used to set environment variables, such as the PATH or other variables that are used by other scripts or programs.
-Will include things such as
+Will include things such as:

 - Path to your oh-my-zsh installation
 - NVM (Node Version Manager) setup
 - Conda python setup